Data-Driven Marketing: Definition & How To Do It

 Here’s an excellent example:

-This beachwear eCommerce site has hundreds of beach-related inventory.
-How would they know what to recommend to who?
+This beachwear eCommerce site has hundreds of beach-related items.
+How would they know what to recommend to whom?

 Identify users who frequently visit categories like 'kaftans' or 'swimwear sets.'
-Target these segments with dynamic content showcasing new arrivals or seasonal collections in their preferred categories so they see relevant products on their next visit.
+Target these segments with dynamic content that showcases new arrivals or seasonal collections in their preferred categories, so they see relevant products on their next visit.

 simply-beach